Abstract

 One of the critical diversity focus areas for the corporation is the advancement of women in their professional careers not only in India, but also globally.
 The corporation is not only dedicated to recruit, retain, and encourage young professional women by offering them competitive remuneration packages alongside merit-based promotions, but it has also assumed inclusivity as a long-term commitment with the adoption in 1935 of the corporation’s equal pay policy framework for men and women (IBM, 2010).

-Though among other things, the corporation routinely carries out work-life employee surveys3, few modules of data have ever been evaluated to date to establish how work- life issues affect young professional women in the 23-35 age-bracket, and how this multiplicity of concerns can be delineated to achieve balance.
+Though among other things, the corporation routinely carries out work-life employee surveys, few modules of data have ever been evaluated to date to establish how work- life issues affect young professional women in the 23-35 age-bracket, and how this multiplicity of concerns can be delineated to achieve balance.

 Problem Discussion